 In Cycle 2 I was awarded 40 hours of time on JWST to take 5-14um spectra of galaxies 10 billion light years away.
-This data, illustrated above, is teaching us about dust molecules that shield young star-forming regions from the intense radiation fields generated by prior generations of stars.
+This data, illustrated above, is teaching us about dust molecules that shield young star-forming regions from the intense radiation fields generated by previous generations of stars.
 Without this dust the gas in a galaxy would otherwise be far too hot for further generations of stars to form.

 My students/mentees (M. Eleazer, V. Vanicek) and I are working hard to calibrate, reduce, and analyze these data.
 Keep an eye out for a paper soon that will summarize the exciting lessons we are learning!